 MULTICULTURAL AND MINORITY AFFAIRS

-The Office of Multicultural and
+The Office of Multicultural

-diversity and to prepare students to interact in a diverse world.
+cultural diversity and to prepare students to interact in a diverse world.
 OMMA strives to provide programs and services

 that support the academic mission of the University by enhancing the